mozilla/normandy/docs/user/actions/preference-experiment.rst

   preference experiments.
 - The user has previously participated in an experiment with the same ID.
 - The user is already in an active experiment for the same preference.
-- The preference type in the recipe does not match the type of the preference in the user's profile.
+- The preference value type in the recipe does not match the type of the preference in the user's profile, e.g. a boolean preference experiment for a preference with an integer value in the user's profile.

 Branches
 --------